 1. Socialize with Dorm Mates and College Friends

-In the early and mid-60s, young people in Wisconsin could not drink hard liquor until the age of 21.
+In the early and mid-1960s, young people in Wisconsin could not drink hard liquor until the age of 21.
 College students could, however, drink beer at 18.
 The only thing needed for this was an age of majority card with a picture proving that you were 18 years of age.
 Having always been known as a "drinking school," U.W.
-Madison had a number of beer bars located right off and adjacent to the college campus.
+Madison had several beer bars located right off and adjacent to the college campus.
 The University even served beer in its Rathskeller Restaurant in the Student Union.

 2. Celebrate Home Football Weekends

 The BT and surrounding bars were always packed on home football weekends in the fall.
 On late Friday afternoon, students would start getting into the spirit of the game by "firing up" at the Badger Tavern.
 During homecoming weekend in 1965, I can remember our dormitory unit passing an hour or two on one Friday afternoon at the BT with a coed dorm unit.
 Both of our units were participating in the "Yell Like Hell" cheering contests later that afternoon.
 On Saturday evening, and for some students right after the game, the Badger Tavern was the place to celebrate a victory by singing "On Wisconsin" and the alma mater song "Varsity."